webmachinelearning/webnn/dynamic-shape-explainer.md

 This motivates the **shape-as-data operators** described below.

 ### Getting output shapes before dispatch
 A framework such as ONNX Runtime Web partitions a model and hands WebNN a subgraph.
-That subgraph's output can carry a dynamic dimension that is not present on any of its inputs, it is derived inside the subgraph, and so carries a name the user agent synthesized rather than one the framework supplied.
+That subgraph's output can carry a dynamic dimension that is not present on any of its inputs - it is derived inside the subgraph, and so carries a name the user agent synthesized rather than one the framework supplied.
 To allocate the output tensor, the framework needs the concrete output shape before it dispatches:

 ```js
 const outShapes = await graph.computeShapes({'attention_mask': [1, 37]});